 Is there life for a NASA experiment after it's proved its namesake task?
 If you're built to be modular and upgradable, as NASA's Robotic Refueling Mission is, then the answer is yes!

 In 2015, RRM is embarking on a new set of operations that might not be connected with robotic refueling - but have everything to do with extending and enhancing the operational lives of existent and future satellites in orbit.

-Building on its team's experience base, RRM is working through an updated to-do list that includes testing a new inspection tool, practicing intermediary steps leading up to cryogen replenishment, testing electrical connections for "plug-and-play" space instruments, and working with decals that could help operations guided by machine vision go more smoothly.
+Building on its team's experience base, RRM is working through an updated to-do list that includes testing a new inspection tool, practicing intermediary steps leading up to coolent replenishment, testing electrical connections for "plug-and-play" space instruments, and working with decals that could help operations guided by machine vision go more smoothly.

 A couple of hosted experiments - including advanced solar cells and special coatings - are also being tested.

 All of these operations are taking place on RRM's home, the International Space Station: the premier test bed for space technologies.

 What's the common thread?
 Servicing capabilities.
 These new technologies, tools and techniques could eventually give satellite owners resources to diagnose problems on orbit, fix anomalies, and keep certain spacecraft instruments performing longer in space.

 Phase 2 of RRM operations began in May 2015 with Dextre, the Canadian Space Agency's two-handed robot, transferring new RRM hardware - two task boards and a multi-purpose inspection tool - to the RRM module.
 Check the side bar for schedule updates and ways to participate!

 Coolant systems are critical to future propulsion and life support systems in space.
 RRM-2 is demonstrating that with the right set of equipment, a robot can accomplish the tasks leading up to coolant replenishment.
 After retrofitting valves and creating a pressure-tight seal using hardware on Task Board 3, the RRM and Dextre duo will stop short of actual coolant transfer for this round of tasks.